The Unhealthy INFP

 Find out how to tell if someone is an unhealthy INFP

-Let’s look at some of the most common signs of an unhealthy INFP and go from there.
+Let’s break down some of the most common signs of an unhealthy INFP, and what’s actually going on underneath.

 This article contains affiliate links.
 If you purchase an eBook from one of my links I get a small percentage back to help run my site.